 Anko Butter from Kuze Fuku Shoten

-I’m a Japanese born and raised in Japan and know both the taste of Anko and butter, but this was the first time I bought the combination product, An (Anko) Butter.
+I’m a Japanese born and raised in Japan and know both the taste of Anko and butter, but this is the first time I bought the combination product, An (Anko) Butter.

 Roughly speaking, it could be said that the Anko Butter is a mix of sweet red bean paste and melted butter thickened with agar.